- Customer journey in ecommerce – example

 How to follow a customer journey in e-commerce? #

 Customer journey can be designed to help you gain more customers.
 To understand the path and channels your customers take to get your product online, you should do a mapping of your customer journey.
-This visual map is actually a diagram, or few of them, and it shows the phases of the trip your customers take while deciding to engage with your business online.
-For a map to be useful to you, it needs to be created based on data-driven research and it should be divided by 5 different phases of the journey.
+This visual map is actually a diagram, or a few of them, and it shows the phases of the trip your customers take while deciding to engage with your business online.
+For a map to be useful to you, it needs to be created based on data-driven research, and it should be divided into 5 different phases of the journey.

-There are various techniques regarding exactly how to separate the customer journey phases.
+There are various techniques regarding how to separate the customer journey phases.
 However, the point is always the same.
 Each of these five phases represents where the buyer is in the decision-making process.

 Phase 1: Awareness #

 The consumer learns about your product or your business.
 At this stage, the business can discover where clients are originating from, what brought them to the company website, which pages they’re landing on, and the path that took them from one page to another.
 This is an opportunity to discover what brand-new consumers require and what they are looking for on your website.
-This can be used to shape your marketing strategy in future.
+This can be used to shape your marketing strategy in the future.

 Phase 2: Consideration #

 The consumer finds a product they like, so they get more information, often on the official website.
-At this phase, management of your company should determine how to minimize bounce rates on primary web pages and obtain prospects to browse even more items.
+At this phase, management of your company should determine how to minimize bounce rates on primary web pages and encourage prospects to browse even more items.
 In addition, this phase offers an opportunity to find out how to shape a personalized targeting for your customers.

 Phase 3: Decision #